Hugh Edward Richardson

 Hugh Edward Richardson CIE OBE FBA (22 December 1905 – 3 December 2000) was an Indian Civil Service officer, British diplomat and Tibetologist.
 His academic work focused on the history of the Tibetan empire, and in particular on epigraphy.
 He was among the last Europeans to have known Tibet and its society before the Chinese invasions which began in 1950.

 Biography and career

 Born in St. Andrews, Fife, the son of a British Army medical officer, Richardson studied classics at Keble College, Oxford.
 He entered the Indian Civil Service on 9 October 1930.
 Transferring to the Foreign and Political Service of the Government of India, Richardson was posted to Baluchistan as an Assistant Political Agent.
 In July 1936, he was appointed as the British Trade Agent at Gyantse.
-He represented Britain in Lhasa, capital of Tibet, from 1936 to 1940 and again from 1946 to 1950, in the final years having become the diplomatic representative of the recently independent India.
+He served as the Officer in Charge of the British Mission in Lhasa, capital of Tibet, from 1936 to 1940 and again from 1946 to 1950, in the final years having become the diplomatic representative of the recently independent India.

+During this tenure, Richardson lobbied the Tibetan government (Kashag) to expel from Lhasa all ethnic Han Chinese.
+The expulsion order was carried out by the Tibetan Army on 8 July 1949, which prompted Chinese accusations of a plot to turn Tibet into a British colony, and a consequent vow to "liberate" it.

 Of the Tibetan government during his time in Lhasa, Richardson said: